-Alto Adige (German: Südtirol), officially the Autonomous Province of Bolzano/Bozen – South Tyrol, is an autonomous province in northern Italy.
+Alto Adige (German: Südtirol), officially the Autonomous Province of Bolzano/Bozen – South Tyrol, is a province in northern Italy.

 Together with Trentino, Alto Adige forms the autonomous region of Trentino-Alto Adige.